How do at-home COVID-19 tests work? Here’s what to know.

 - Sore throat

-The CDC also recommends that you consider testing if you’ve been exposed to COVID-19 or before coming into contact with someone who is high risk for severe COVID-19 (e.g., the elderly or those with cardiovascular disease, chronic respiratory disease or diabetes).
+The FDA recommends that people who have been exposed to COVID-19 wait at least five days from the time of exposure to take a test.
+They also recommend testing before coming into contact with someone who is high risk for severe COVID-19 (e.g., the elderly or those who are immunocompromised).5

-Keeping at-home COVID-19 tests on hand is one way to do your part in reducing the spread of coronavirus.
-Fortunately, there are a variety of ways to get at-home COVID-19 tests, so you can have peace of mind that access to a test is available when you need it.
+Keeping at-home COVID-19 tests on hand is one way to help reduce the spread of coronavirus.
+Fortunately, there are a variety of ways to get at-home COVID-19 tests.

 Frequently asked questions about at-home COVID-19 tests

-The circulation of COVID-19 remains an active public health threat.
-Please check the CDC for the most current recommendations and guidelines.
+COVID-19 remains an ongoing public health concern, although the number of active cases reported to the Centers for Disease Control (CDC) is generally declining.
+Please check the CDC for the most current recommendations and guidelines.6

 Do at-home COVID-19 tests expire?

 Yes.
 Most at-home tests have a shelf life of four to six months, but that may be extended based on new data.
-Check the Food and Drug Administration’s (FDA) site for updated expiration dates.
+Check the FDA site for updated expiration dates.7

 Are at-home COVID-19 tests covered by insurance?

-As of May 11, 2023, when the Public Health Emergency ended, insurers are no longer required to cover the cost of over-the-counter COVID-19 tests, though some may choose to continue doing so.
+As of May 11, 2023, when the Public Health Emergency ended, insurers are no longer required to cover the cost of over-the-counter COVID-19 tests, though some may choose to continue doing so.8

 Yes.
-It’s possible you’ll get a false negative or false positive result when using an at-home test.
-Consult the product label and package for product-specific information and directions for use.
+It’s possible to get a false negative or false positive result when using an at-home test.9 Consult the product label and package for product-specific information and directions for use.

 What’s the difference between at-home tests and in-clinic options?

-Most at-home options are antigen tests, while laboratories can do antigen or PCR tests, which are generally more accurate — but results can take several days.
+Most at-home options are antigen tests, while laboratories can do antigen or polymerase chain reaction (PCR) tests, which are generally more accurate — but results can take several days.10

 Do at-home COVID-19 tests expire?

-Yes, at-home COVID-19 tests have expiration dates, and it’s important that you pay attention to them.
-The FDA typically authorizes a shelf life of roughly four to six months.
-But that shelf life may be extended based on new data.
+Yes, at-home COVID-19 tests have expiration dates, and it’s important to pay attention to them.
+The FDA typically authorizes a shelf life of roughly four to six months.11, 12 But that shelf life may be extended based on new data.13

-You can check on the FDA site for updated expiration dates, including expiration dates for CVS Health® at-home COVID-19 test kits.
+People can check the FDA website for updated expiration dates, including expiration dates for CVS Health® at-home COVID-19 test kits.14, 15

-“If you use an expired test, you may not get an accurate result — most likely false negative — but it isn’t predictable, so it is best to avoid using an expired test,” explains Michael Chang, MD, UTHealth Houston pediatric infectious disease expert affiliated with Children’s Memorial Hermann Hospital.
+“If you use an expired test, you may not get an accurate result — most likely false negative — but it isn’t predictable, so it is best to avoid using an expired test,” explains Michael Chang, MD, UT Health Houston pediatric infectious disease expert affiliated with Children’s Memorial Hermann Hospital.16, 17

 Does insurance cover at-home COVID-19 testing?

-During the COVID-19 Public Health Emergency, most health insurance carriers were required to cover the cost of eight at-home COVID-19 tests per month.
-After this ended on May 11, 2023, insurers and their clients could make different coverage decisions based on the individual plan’s needs.
-Check with your insurance company to see what coverage for at-home tests may still be in effect.
+During the COVID-19 Public Health Emergency, most health insurance carriers were required to cover the cost of eight at-home COVID-19 tests per month.18 After this ended on May 11, 2023, insurers and their clients could make different coverage decisions based on the individual plan’s needs.
+Check with their insurance company to see what coverage for at-home tests may still be in effect.19

-If you’re uninsured, you may also be able to receive free testing at community-based test sites near you.
+If a person is uninsured, they may be able to receive free testing at community-based test sites nearby.20

 Is it possible to get a false negative or false positive result?

 Yes.
-A false negative or false positive is possible.
-You might test negative on an at-home COVID-19 test even if you are carrying the virus and whether or not you have symptoms.
+A false negative or false positive is possible.21, 22 Someone might test negative on an at-home COVID-19 test even if they are carrying the virus and whether or not they have symptoms.23

 Wondering what a positive at-home COVID-19 test looks like?
-You should refer to the instructions that came with your test, because readings may differ brand to brand.
-Many popular tests will show one line for a negative and two lines for a positive.
-Keep in mind, even a faint line in the test field means positive.
+Refer to the instructions that came with the test, because readings may differ brand to brand.

 How do at-home COVID-19 tests work?

 All COVID-19 at-home test kits come with easy-to-follow instructions.
-Typically, a kit will provide a swab that you circle around the inside of your nostril to collect a sample; a solution to mix with that sample; and a testing strip that produces colored lines that map to results.
-Manufacturers’ instructions vary, so it’s important you follow instructions closely to get an accurate result.
+Manufacturers’ instructions vary, so it’s important to follow instructions closely to get an accurate result.26

 The top five reasons people took an at-home COVID-19 test